 With SunSync, the UV protection is built right into their corrective lenses.
 So, as long as they don’t leave their glasses at home, they won’t have to worry about bringing an extra pair of lenses along for the trip.
 Perfect for anyone who loves packing light!

 Come summertime, it’s almost second-nature for most of us to keep our shades handy for stepping outside.
 But like our friend the bear, those sunglasses are often tucked away in winter for a long hibernation.

-With SunSync, your patients can leave their suns in the drawer or glove box and feel confident that they're eyes are porotected every time they step outside.
+With SunSync, your patients can leave their suns in the drawer or glove compartment and feel confident that they're eyes are protected every time they step outside.
 Dark when they need them.
 Clear when they don’t.

 Better Reliability Regardless of Temperature